thomasflorentin/mairiesamois/htdocs/wp-content/plugins/better-wp-security/readme.txt

 = Monitor Your Site's Security Health =

 - **File Change Detection** - iThemes Security logs changes made to your website that can help detect malicious activity on your website.
-- **Site Scanner** (Pro) - Enable twice-daily checks for known vulnerabilities and automatically apply a patch if one is available.
+- **Site Scanner** - Enable twice-daily checks for known vulnerabilities of WordPress core file, plugins and themes.
 Using the Google Safe Browsing API, the Site Scan also checks your Google's blocklist status and will alert you if Google has found any malware on your website.
+- **Site Scanner** (Pro) - Unlock Version Management to automatically apply a patch to vulnerable software detected by the Site Scan when one is available.
 - **User Logging** (Pro) - Keep a record of user activity in your WordPress security logs, including login/logout, user registration, adding/removing plugins, switching themes, changes to posts and pages, and more.
 - **Version Management** (Pro) - The Version Management feature in iThemes Security Pro allows you to auto-update WordPress, plugins, and themes.
 Beyond that, Version Management also has options to harden your website when you are running outdated software and scan for old websites.